Farzana Choudhury, President

-Vik Sundar is the managing director of Clear Law, a boutique commercial, tax and estate planning law firm.
-He is a leading private wealth lawyer specialising in estate planning, SMSFs, asset protection, commercial and tax law.
-He was admitted to practice in 2010 and has held numerous roles including in the public service, in-house, and private practice.
-Prior to working at Clear Law, Vik was the Managing Director of a multi-city law firm.
-Other roles that Vik has held include working as a solicitor and manager at NAB Private Wealth and at the Australian Taxation Office.
+Vik is the managing director of Clear Law, a boutique commercial, tax and estate planning law firm.
+Vik is a leading private wealth lawyer specialising in estate planning, self-managed super funds, asset protection, commercial and tax law.
+He has published three textbooks in the area.
+Vik was admitted to practice in 2010 and has held numerous roles, including in the public service, in-house, and private practice, allowing him to appreciate the different issues that lawyers practising in different areas experience.
+Vik has previously served as the treasurer of the Law Society, bringing expertise in financial management and governance to the role.

 Kevin Robinson, Secretary